chefimm/HTML-CV/README.md

 # html-portfolio
-My CV website made with html
+My CV website made with html.

 You can look at this address: https://chefimm.github.io/HTML-CV/